 The Father As A Role Model

 Dads wipe our little baby butts when we are in diapers, wipe our noses, and teach us how to wipe after ourselves!
 Dads do a lot of the care giving in a household from providing snacks for junior to helping get homework done.
 They are teachers- by words and by example.
 Dads teach manners.
 Dads teach responsibility.
-Dads teach a healthy respect of authority and following the rules.
+Furthermore, dads teach a healthy respect of authority and following the rules.
 Fathers get dirty with us as they show us how to play sports and wet with us as they show us how to swim.
 Dads impart family values and morals through the life that they live and the reminders that they give.
 They are excellent role models and they contribute to our idea of what healthy relationships look like.
 A responsible father helps show kids the right way to do things through his own actions.

 Dads Are Life Coaches Too